OpenDSA/OpenDSA/RST/en/RecurTutor/Introduction.rst

 attempted.
 In general, a recursive algorithm must have two parts:

-#. the base case, which handles a simple input that can be solved without
+#. the :term:`base case`, which handles a simple input that can be
-   resorting to a recursive call, and
+   solved without resorting to a recursive call, and

 #. the recursive part which contains one or more recursive calls to the
    algorithm.
    In every recursive call, the parameters must be in some sense "closer" to the base case than those of the original call.

+Recursion has no counterpart in everyday, physical-world problem solving.
+The concept can be difficult to grasp because it requires you to think about problems in a new way.
 When first learning recursion, it is common for people to think a lot about the recursive process.
 We will spend some time in these modules going over the details for